postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/watching-pull-requests.md

 ## Viewing notifications

-To view notifications for a watched pull request:
+To view notifications for a watched pull request, do the following:

 1. Select the notifications icon <img alt="Notifications icon" src="https://assets.postman.com/postman-docs/icon-notification-bell-v9.jpg#icon" width="18px"> in the Postman header.
 The popup indicates further information about the changes  to the pull request.